APA Accredited Doctoral Internship in Professional Psychology

 Doctoral Internship Benefits:

-The doctoral internship proceeds over a 12-month period on a full-time basis (40 hours per week) beginning September 1st through August 31st.
-Current pre-doctoral intern fellows are paid $23,600 plus medical benefits through the student health insurance program.
+The doctoral internship proceeds over a 12-month period on a full-time basis (40 hours per week) beginning Mid-August through Mid-August of the following year.
+Current pre-doctoral intern fellows are paid $24,000 plus medical benefits through the student health insurance program.
 Interns will also be granted university library and recreational facilities access for the year.
 Interns will be given two weeks vacation during the year, plus having University holidays for staff (such as the week between Christmas and New Years).
 Interns will not have formal sick days, but can take days as needed within the guidelines of the University’s standard of one day per month.

 Interns will be involved with training activities approximately 40 hours per week.
 Interns are required to complete 2000 hours of training during the internship training year.